Anu-techy/AtliQ-Hardware-Manufacturing-Data-Analysis/README.md

 1. Business Model
 2. Data Collection and Integration
+3. Report Optimization
-3. Preprocessing
+4. Preprocessing
-4. Creating Dashboards for all the views
+5. Creating Dashboards for all the views
-5. Insights
+6. Insights

 What I learnt: